heche-psb/rtd-tutorial/docs/source/installation.rst

 .. note::

    We suggest setting a separate virtual environment in case that the dependency of ``wgd v2`` messes up the original package environment.
+When met with permission problem in the ``pip install .`` step, please try adding the option ``-e``.
+If multiply versions of ``wgd`` were installed in the system, please make sure setting the one (either ``wgd v1`` or ``wgd v2``) desired ahead in the environment variables.
+The version of ``numpy`` is important and often the dependency of other packages, for instance ``fastcluster``.
+We found that some build errors come from the incompatibility of ``numpy`` version required by other packages.
+So far, the ``numpy`` version 1.19.0 works in our test.
+Since the ``pip`` can not always decide the best compatible package and the existing packages that match the requirement will not be redownloaded again.
+If users met some installation issues, it's suggested to pre-install the ``numpy`` version 1.19.0 before installing the ``wgd v2`` package and try again.

 .. _conda: